system-zero/system-zero/src/data/semantics/Language.md

   print ("all the results should be ${sum}\n")

   # For all the cases the pair of '{}' braces are mandatory, unless their
-  # body consists of a single statement, or expression, so this is valid:
+  # body consists of a single statement or expression, so this is valid:

   for (var i = 0; i < 10; i++) println (i)